MC42/hi-im.kim/writing/pmmm/analogue.md

 Junko remained silent, sulking as she digested just how *right* Kazuko was and how *little* she wanted to admit it.
 This back and fourth, knives-out dalogue was emblematic of their friendship, or at least Junko thought so.
 Many assumed the bookish girl to be intelligent and reserved; Kazuko scarcely resembled their presumption, doubly so in the wrong company.

 When their tempers got the best of them, at the end of it all, they broke bread over sweets and treats.
-The practice had their stressors assuaged temporarily by shitty ramen <!-- . o O ( City uncooked-ramen scene but with Junko ) --> and snacks, none of it compliant with rules made "by self-concieted assholes".
+The practice had their stressors assuaged temporarily by shitty ramen <!-- . o O ( City uncooked-ramen scene but with Junko ) --> and snacks, none of it compliant with rules made by "self-concieted assholes".

 And so, where Junko *conveniently* forgot to tell her family that the principal <!-- ? --> had called her a delinquent, Kazuko *conveniently* went home with some reading materials that a girl of her upbringing probably wouldn't have otherwise.
 Her parents didn't want her reading anything "indecent", and so she "didn't".